-Supporting Parents with their Children in a Trauma-Informed Manner
+Supporting Survivor as Parent with their Children in a Trauma-Informed Manner

 "I need to understand how to restore my family.
 My son and daughter are confused, scared, and miss their home.
 Where do I begin this?"

 A Mother in a Community Support Group